jasonleehs1018/Design-Portfolio/Project_3-Lamination-parameter-design-space/README.md

     </tr>
     </table>

-    <em><strong>Figure X.</strong> Strength distributions in the lamination parameter design space for mode numbers
+    <em><strong>Figure 4.</strong> Strength distributions in the lamination parameter design space for mode numbers
     $m = 1$–$4$.</em>

     </div>

-    Individual points on the boundary lines between mode regions are found from Eqn. \ref{eq:BucklingFactor} by generating two equations using the coefficients from adjacent mode regions, $m$ and ($m + 1$) and then equating for a fixed lamination parameter $\xi_{10}$, to solve for the variable lamination parameter $\xi_{9}$.
+    Individual points on the boundary lines between mode regions are found from the buckling factor equaton by generating two equations using the coefficients from adjacent mode regions, $m$ and ($m + 1$) and then equating for a fixed lamination parameter $\xi_{10}$, to solve for the variable lamination parameter $\xi_{9}$.
 Points on the boundary lines were also verified by individually calculating $k_{x, m}$, corresponding to the mode numbers, $m$, of interest, at 5 sample points along edges of the feasible region, from which two simpler polynomial equations of the following general form:

     <div align="center">